Taunton Press

-Taunton Press is a publisher of periodicals, books, and websites for the hobbyist and building trades based in Newtown, Connecticut.
+Taunton Press is a publisher of books for the hobbyist and building trades based in Newtown, Connecticut.
 It was established in 1975 by Paul Roman and his wife Jan.

+On December 3, 2023, Active Interest Media acquired The Taunton Press.
+Active Interest Media sold the Taunton Books imprint portion of the business to Abrams Books in May 2024.

-Publications and Products
+Publications and products

-Periodicals published by Taunton Press include:
+Periodicals previously published by Taunton Press include: